 As you’ve probably noticed, there are many different ways on how to mine cryptocurrency.
 These are simply the main methods - if you’d like, you could even forget about mining and jump into Bitcoin faucets - but that’s a whole different story for a whole different day.
 But it's an option!

 One thing that you should not only remember, but also do right away is to create a cryptocurrency wallet.
 Decide on the type of cryptocurrency that you want to mine and simply look up the wallet options for that currency.
-I strongly recommended Ledger Nano S, Coinbase and Trezor, they're truly reliable.
+I strongly recommended Ledger Nano X and Trezor, they're truly some of the most reliable hardware wallets on the market.

 You’ll have no problems finding one for coins like Bitcoin, Ethereum or Litecoin, but if you want to mine the less-known currencies, then you might need to search for a bit until you find a reputable wallet.

-Getting a secure and reputable wallet is the most important task when you’re starting with cryptocurrency mining.
+Getting a secure and reputable wallet (or utilizing an exchange wallet, such as that of Kraken or Binance) is the most important task when you’re starting with cryptocurrency mining.
 Imagine if you’d be mining for a year and all of your savings would be stolen only because you didn’t pay enough attention while choosing the wallet and picked a fishy one that got hacked into.

 If you’re serious and are looking for ways on how to mine cryptocurrency, I would suggest buying a hardware wallet - they are the safest and most trustworthy cryptocurrency wallets out there.

 Well, this is the end of my tutorial on crypto mining.
 We’ve covered a few different topics and explored the different varieties of cryptocurrency mining methods.

 Remember - the method that suits you the most will depend solemnly on what you want and what kind of resources you have, so choose carefully!
 Whether it be with the help of CCG Mining, Minergate, or any other service, the world of crypto mining is full of surprises.
 If you do decide on giving mining a chance, I wish you the best of luck!